VinoSarran/Pewlett-Hackard-Analysis/README.md

 # “Always pass on what you have learned.” — Yoda

 ## Overview of Project:
-This analysis measures the risk of an organization as a portion of its tenure work force nears retirement.
+This analysis measures the risk of an organization as a portion of its tenured work force nears retirement.
 They can brace for impact or levergae remaining time or come up with creative incentives to knowledge share with younger generations of employees.

 ### Results:
 - Running a distinct count on the table housing retired employees and their titles shows that more than 90,000 employees could be retiring of the 300,000 in the employee table: